dexie/dexie-web-mui/docs/PropModification/add().md

 Performs a sync-consistent addition onto a property of an object in the database

 - If the argument is a number or a bigint, a mathematical addition will be performed
 - If the argument is an array, each item in the provided array will be added to the property and the target array will be sorted in ascending order.
-Target array is regarded as a set and will never contain duplicates.

 ### Mathematical addition